Contact our corporate or local offices directly.

 The Manufacturing Package Viewer interface offers a range of integrated capabilities that allow detailed access to the release data contained within the shared manufacturing package.
 The following sections take a look at the various constituent elements of the interface.

-This page of the Viewer provides an embedded Gerber Viewer that uses the Web Viewer interface.
+This page of the Viewer provides an embedded Gerber, Layer Stackup,, and Draftsman viewer that uses the Web Viewer interface.
 Standard review features include layer visibility selection and comment markup.

-While labeled 'Assembly' this page actually provides both 2D fabrication (PCB data view) and assembly (3D data view) views of the board.
-These data views use the Web Viewer interface.
-This interface offers a range of capabilities that allow detailed access to the design's data and layout.
+While labeled 'Assembly' this page actually provides PCB data views in both 2D and 3D (fabrication and assembly, respectively), and also the available Draftsman view.
+These data views use the Web Viewer interface, and offer a range of capabilities that allow detailed access to the design's data and layout.
 You'll be able to search, select, cross-probe, and inspect components and nets across the two sub-views as applicable, as well as the ability to leave comments.
-And when viewing the board in 2D, you can take measurements.
+And when viewing the board in 2D, you can take measurements between specified locations.

 This page of the Viewer presents a simple BOM listing for parts used in this specific release of the design.
 The main grid lists all unique BOM parts () in terms of the following information: